Informationen rund um die HEIMAT-Trilogie von Edgar Reitz

 Willy Zielke

 Particularly impressive and at the same time a very important aspect of his development is the episode on Willy Zielke, for whom Reitz worked as an assistant at the Munich GBF (Gesellschaft für Bildende Filme) in the late 1950s.
 Due to the reinterpretation in Heimat and Die zweite Heimat, where a certain Mr. Zielke emerges as a conservative cinematographic disciplinarian who, above all, is not open to anything new, this figure appeared – again a place where the distinction between fiction and reality is advised – in a different light.
-Zielke, who as a cameraman had worked significantly on Leni Riefenstahl’s Olympia films and paid dearly for this because of her need for recognition,((Handelsblatt reports on the studies of author and documentary filmmaker Nina Gladitz in 2021; an arte documentary from 2020 also provides information.
-The Munich City Museum has dedicated a retrospective to Zielke in 2021.
-His film Das Stahltier (1934) can be seen on youtube and gives a good impression of his influence on Edgar Reitz. )) was instead a technically pedantic but very experimental and creatively, extremely innovative cameraman, to whom Reitz devotes an entire chapter under the simple heading “Zielke,” at the end of which he declares him to be his “real master”.((p.
-163 ))
+Zielke, who as a cameraman had worked significantly on Leni Riefenstahl’s Olympia films and paid dearly for this because of her need for recognition,12 was instead a technically pedantic but very experimental and creatively, extremely innovative cameraman, to whom Reitz devotes an entire chapter under the simple heading „Zielke,“ at the end of which he declares him to be his „real master“.13

 Even in the factual fullness and stringency of his narratives, Edgar Reitz succeeds again and again in describing his emotions in a wonderfully straightforward and authentic way, thus making what he experienced comprehensible in depth.
 With this book, he opens up a new dimension of self-revelation by also reporting on his love and married life, often with loving enthusiasm and a great deal of empathy, especially for his former partners.
 Likewise, he does not omit personal crisis, whether of a professional or private nature, but also repeatedly explains how he was able to pick himself up again and motivate himself to continue, even after low blows such as the slating of the Schneider von Ulm or the day on which two women separated from him.
 He also takes a touching farewell to dear companions such as Alf Brustellin, Franz Bauer and Gernot Roll.
 And so the book is – in the truest sense – characterized by pure humanity, which is also evident in the fact that Reitz avoids judging and comparing.
 He has found his peace.